 It is also important to consider intersectionality in discussions of cultural competence.
 Individuals do not belong in one category in terms of their identity.
 Often, patients have overlapping identities (e.g., sex/gender, socioeconomic status, religion, class, sexual orientation, racial/ethnic minority group).
 This contributes to discrimination and marginalization, which influences how one experiences death and dying [136].
 Some experts assert that the word "competence" in cultural competence is a misnomer, because it implies that providers can obtain a "rational mastery and application of knowledge" [165].
+Instead, some argue for the need of cultural humility, which requires continuous self-reflection and a mindset that is interwoven into all aspects of clinical care [195].
+Asking open-ended questions about one's own implicit biases, stereotypes, and prejudices can help to foster healthy end-of-life communications with families and patients.
 End-of-life care planning is complex, and cultural competence entails being reflective and accessing one's intuition.